-- Regular price US$750: Choose this price if the fee will be paid or reimbursed in whole or in part by your organization
+Choose if the fee will be paid or reimbursed by your organization

-- Self-pay price US$500: Choose this price if the fee will not be paid or reimbursed in whole or in part by your organization
+Choose if the fee will not be paid or reimbursed by your organization

 Today smart devices and sensors are all around us, detecting and recording information 24/7.
 Yet observation—the foundational method of human and natural sciences—remains uniquely powerful.
 Whether we’re looking at naturalistic social environments, task execution, or even video footage, observation by trained ethnographers produces key empirical data and interpretive frameworks for projects in innovation, design, product or service development, or organizational change.

 In this course you’ll learn observational techniques as a hands-on ethnographic practice.
 How we look and what we look at is driven by theories of human action and meaning, so the course starts by embedding observational techniques in larger sociocultural and behavioral frameworks.
 Participants will also situate observation within their overall research toolkits, considering application to different types of questions and contexts, and the value of observational data in concert with other types of data.